Jolie Brise

-1923-1977 Post-Pilot History
+1923–1977 post-pilot history

 Bought by Evelyn George Martin in 1923 she was refitted and won the first Fastnet Race from seven starters in August 1925.
 In 1927 Martin sold Jolie Brise, through an advertisement in Yachting World to Captain Warren Ferrier and his partner Dr Brownlow Smith.

 An engine and an additional cabin were fitted at Morgan Giles' yard at Teignmouth.
-Bobby Somerset, a founder member of the Ocean Racing Club - as was Martin, purchased her in 1928.
+Bobby Somerset, a founder member of the Ocean Racing Club – as was Martin, purchased her in 1928.
 After competing in the Fastnet, Bermuda and Santander races he sold her four years later to Lt.
 John Gage, RNR.

 His ownership was only for a year and it seems that in 1934 she was purchased by an American, Stanley Mortimer.
-Alterations, mostly to the living accommodation were made at a yard in Palma, Majorca and a Gardner diesel was fitted in Marseilles.
+Alterations, mostly to the living accommodation were made at a yard in Palma, Majorca and a Gardner diesel was fitted in Marseille.
 After cruising the Mediterranean, and with war in the offing Jolie Brise returned to Southampton and was put up for sale.

 She was bought by William Stannard but requisitioned by the Royal Navy which laid her up on a mud berth at Shoreham for the duration of the war.
 In 1945 she was bought by a syndicate headed by Lillian and Jim Worsdell and her name was changed to Pleasant Breeze.

 A voyage to New Zealand was aborted and when she put into Lisbon she was acquired by a Portuguese syndicate headed by Luis Lobato.
 Repaired and refitted, she was once again listed as Jolie Brise.
 For nearly 30 years her home port remained Lisbon but in 1975, partly because of the political situation in Portugal, she returned to the Solent, 50 years after her first Fastnet win.